20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 2-14 | Trip length: 3-5 days | Budget: $4,000-$6,000

-Disneyland is smaller than Disney World, and that's actually a selling point for families with young kids.
-Two parks (Disneyland and Disney California Adventure) sit side by side, so there's no driving between properties or waiting for shuttles.
-A family can do both parks in three solid days without the exhaustion that Orlando's sprawl creates.
+Disneyland is smaller than Disney World, which is a selling point for families with young kids.
+Two parks (Disneyland + Disney California Adventure) sit side by side — no driving between properties or waiting for shuttles.
+A family can do both parks in three solid days without the exhaustion Orlando's sprawl creates.

-Anaheim also puts you within day-trip range of the beach, Knott's Berry Farm, and the La Brea Tar Pits.
+Anaheim is also in day-trip range of the beach, Knott's Berry Farm, and the La Brea Tar Pits.
 Year-round mild weather means no Florida humidity surprises.
 The trade-off: California prices.
-Hotels near the park start around $200 per night, and park tickets run $104-$194 per day depending on the date.
+Hotels near the park start around $200/night; tickets run $104–$194/day depending on tier date.

 See our Disneyland family guide for ticket strategies and neighborhood picks.